I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_device_manage_data_set_attributes_output.md

 An status resulting from the operation a performed for <b>Action</b>.

-`OutputBlockLength`
+`ExtendedError`

-The length of the action-specific data.
+An extended error value originating from Windows or a driver.

-`OutputBlockOffset`
+`TargetDetailedError`

-The position, after the beginning of this structure, where action-specific data is located.
+An error value resulting from a failure execute the operation for <b>Action</b> at the target.

 `ReservedStatus`

 Reserved.

-`Size`
+`OutputBlockOffset`

-The size of this structure.
-This is set to <b>sizeof</b>(DEVICE_MANAGE_DATA_SET_ATTRIBUTES_OUTPUT).
+The position, after the beginning of this structure, where action-specific data is located.

-`TargetDetailedError`
+`OutputBlockLength`

-An error value resulting from a failure execute the operation for <b>Action</b> at the target.
+The length of the action-specific data.

 ## Remarks
 Depending on the value of <b>Action</b>, an output block is written at an offset of <b>OutputBlockOffset</b> after the beginning of this structure.
 The size of the output block is specified in <b>OutputBlockLength</b>.